hcikit/hcikit/docz/docs/quickstart.md

 }
 ```

 Task tells the Workflow which component it should render based on the string sent to registerTask.
+All leaf nodes need to have the task property set.

 The configuration understands inheritance, properties pass downwards automatically, but the lower properties override the ones above.